MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_peakmeter_retrieve_level.md

 ### -param Channel

 A ULONG referring to a channel on the specified peakmeter node.
-If this value is -1, then it refers to the master channel which sets the level for all channels on the mute node.
+If this value is -1, then it refers to the master channel which sets the level for all channels on the peakmeter node.

 ### -param Level